emerald-winnie/pes21_fl25_switcher/README.md

 Try launching `PES2021.exe` it should do the following:

 - Launch just fine because you've done it right.
-- It might "update," but that's okay because the Football Life 2025 files were already renamed before you moved them here...
-I mean, you did that, right?
+- The game might run a general update which sometimes breaks things if the Football Life 2025 Data files are not renamed to `.fl25_cpk`
+- So, make sure they are renamed.

 ## Update sider.ini

+Now that you've transferred all the files to your Steam PES 2021 folder location, it's time to update sider.ini:

-Go to SiderAddons > open sider.ini with notepad
+- Go to the SiderAddons folder
+- Right click on sider.ini and open / edit with notepad

 Now, it's time to add the PES2021.exe to it